-Emily is Away is an interactive narrative by indie developer Kyle Seeley.
+Emily is Away is an interactive story by indie developer Kyle Seeley.
 As the player, you take on the role of a young man/woman as they navigate high school and college in the early-to-mid 2000s.
 Much of the plot revolves around a close friend named Emily and how your relationship develops over those memorable years.
 The gameplay is mainly text-based and the story is told completely through conversations on a simulated AOL Instant Messenger chat client (complete with a Windows XP interface and enough noughties pop culture references to make anyone born between ’90 and ’99 nostalgic).

 I casually picked up the game because the instant messenger mechanic seemed like it would be immersive, not to mention that it was free on Steam.
 However, I did not expect it to be one of the most emotionally resonant experiences I’ve ever had with a piece of interactive media.
 For the one hour that it took me to complete the game, I was completely invested.
 It genuinely felt like I was going through the experiences of my character.
 I remember sitting in silence after the final conversation with Emily, reflecting on my own time in high school and university.
 I immediately downloaded the second game in the series, Emily is Away Too, and binged it on the same night.